jaybo/NOAA-RNC/README.md

 **SFMC setup**

-To use the set of tiles, in the SFMC page under your user name, go to ''Map Settings'' and then click on ''Create Map Tile Layer Setting''
+To use the set of tiles, in the SFMC page under your user name, go to "Map Settings" and then click on "Create Map Tile Layer Setting"
 In the "Create Map Tile Layer Setting Form" name the layer as you want.
 Click the TMS box.
 Enter "/sfmc/static/maps/RNC_ROOT/{z}/{y}/{x}.png" in the URL Template box.
 Enter NOAA in the Attribution box.